Welcome to today's edition of the Rush 24-7 podcast.

 The other president was Woodrow Wilson, 1919.

-A Carter got the uh Nobel Peace Prize post-presidency, but the two U.S. presidents that got it in office were Teddy Roosevelt and Woodrow Wilson in 1919, and uh again, the White House will say, hey, at least we showed up.
+Now, Carter got the Nobel Peace Prize post-presidency, but the two U.S. presidents that got it in office were Teddy Roosevelt and Woodrow Wilson in 1919.

 Maybe we didn't go to all of your events, or at least we showed up.

-The other two guys uh didn't.
+The other two guys didn't.

 Those two white guys that were president, they didn't show up.

-Yeah, well, they didn't have uh two Boeing 747s to take them and their sycophant press corps along with them.
+Yeah, well, they didn't have two Boeing 747s to take them and their sycophant press corps along with them.

 We'll be back.

-All right, we'll lead off in the uh monologue section of the next hour uh the status of where we are on health care, what the GOP strategy is and what the bill actually is boiled down to its essence in uh in an understandable way.
+All right, we'll lead off in the monologue section of the next hour of the status of where we are on healthcare, what the GOP strategy is, and what the bill actually is boiled down to its essence in an understandable way.

 I want to play one more soundbite from Obama accepting a Nobel Peace Prize because this is a first.

-This as far as as far as my memory is concerned, it's a first.
+This, as far as my memory is concerned, it's a first.

 Obama grudgingly admits that America has done a little good now and then, despite our mistakes.

-Whatever mistakes we have made, the plain fact is this the United States of America has helped underwrite global security for more than six decades with the blood of our citizens and the strength of our arms.
+Whatever mistakes we have made, the plain fact is this: the United States of America has helped underwrite global security for more than six decades with the blood of our citizens and the strength of our arms.

-Because we seek a better future for our children and grandchildren, and we believe that their lives will be better if others, children and grandchildren, can live in freedom and prosperity.
+We have borne this burden not because we seek to impose our will, we have done so out of enlightened self-interest, because we seek a better future for our children and grandchildren, and we believe that their lives will be better if others' children and grandchildren can live in freedom and prosperity.

-Because he's he does never talk that way.
+Because he has never talked that way.

-And that that little passage, why Newt Gingrich is out there praising the speech today.
+And that little passage, why Newt Gingrich is out there praising the speech today, that little passage right there.

 And that's exactly what it's for.

-That's what that speech did.
+Okay, however you want it senator, that's what that speech did.

 I know he doesn't believe it.

-I know he doesn't.
+I know he doesn't believe.

-In fact, he he's he did later in the speech, he said, we've we've done good for many decades.
+Later in the speech, he said, we've, we've done good for many decades, decades.

-This is the uh this is the the war uh uh segment which he puts the Iraq war in the unjust category.
+This is the uh, this is the the war uh, uh segment, which he puts the Iraq war in the unjust category.

 The world rallied around America after the 9-11 attacks and continues to support our efforts in Afghanistan because of the horror of those senseless attacks and the recognized principle of self-defense.

-Likewise, the world recognized the need to confront Saddam Hussein when he invaded Kuwait.
+Likewise, the world recognized the need to confront Saddam Hussein when he invaded Kuwait, a consensus that sent a clear message to all about the cost of aggression.

 Furthermore, America, in fact, no nation can insist that others follow the rules of the road if we refuse to follow them ourselves.